 Plan Food Ahead of Time

-Be sure to make a plan for what you are going to eat before the Wedding.
+Be sure to make a plan for what you are going to eat on the day-of the Wedding, especially in the morning and afternoon before the Ceremony.
 You may be nervous and think you won't want to eat, but it's important to have food available and that your Wedding Party also eats.
 It's a long day involving drinking, dancing and nerves, and doing all of that on an empty stomach is not good for anyone.
-If you aren't staying somewhere you can order food, this is a great thing to delegate to someone in your party who wants to help!
+The schedule gets busy and with hours of photos and getting ready before you get to the Reception, time can go past without realizing you haven't eaten anything.
+If you aren't staying somewhere with an option to order food, this is a great thing to delegate to someone in your party who wants to help!

 Give out Someone Else's Number